Sport. Health. Nutrition. Gym. For style

 First aid

-It is necessary to pull yourself together, try to calmly, without panic, provide first aid to the patient, which is important for the future quality of life and is as follows:
+It is necessary to pull yourself together, try to calmly, without panic, provide first aid to the patient, which is important for the future quality of life and consists of the following:

-The sooner the environment pays attention to early signs stroke, the sooner he receives specialized medical care, the more chances the patient will have for further recovery and restoration of the previous lifestyle.
+The sooner the environment pays attention to early signs stroke, the sooner he receives specialized medical care, the greater the patient’s chances of further recovery and restoration of his previous lifestyle.

-Every person, even a young person, a little over 20 years old, should know that the prevention of this disease is needed, first of all, by himself.
-Stroke prevention includes a set of the following activities:
+Every person, even a young person, a little over 20 years old, should know that prevention of this disease is necessary, first of all, for himself.
+Stroke prevention includes a set of the following measures:

-Oddly enough, but lately fast rejuvenation stroke.
+Oddly enough, but lately it has been happening rapid rejuvenation stroke.
 This is directly related to the modern rhythm of life.
-It is prevention and timely detected signs of the disease that can not only save people's lives, but also reduce the number of post-stroke consequences.
+It is prevention and timely detection of signs of the disease that can not only save people’s lives, but also reduce the number of post-stroke consequences.

-Acute violation of cerebral hemodynamics in young people occurs against the background of vascular diseases, congenital or acquired anomalies of their structure, inflammation, in violation of the blood composition.
+Acute disturbance of cerebral hemodynamics in young people occurs against the background of vascular diseases, congenital or acquired anomalies of their structure, inflammation, and disturbances in blood composition.
 Hemorrhagic strokes predominate in this age group.

-The manifestations of the disease are sudden, often fatal.
-With early diagnosis and complex treatment partial or complete (less often) recovery occurs motor functions, speech, ability to mental work.
+Manifestations of the disease are sudden and often fatal.
+With early diagnosis and complex treatment partial or complete (less often) recovery occurs motor functions, speech, ability for mental work.

 Read in this article

-There is a difference between the risk factors for stroke in older and younger people.
-If after 50 years the maximum number of brain accidents causes, then up to this age congenital anomalies and cardiological pathologies are in the lead.
+There is a difference between the factors for stroke development in older and younger people.
+If after 50 years the maximum number of brain accidents causes, then before this age congenital anomalies and cardiac pathologies lead.

-In the structure of the causes of acute cerebrovascular accident in young patients, more than half is due to hemorrhage.
-It is most often associated with an anomaly in the structure of blood vessels - an aneurysm of an artery or an arteriovenous malformation.
+In the structure of causes of acute cerebrovascular accident in young patients, more than half are hemorrhage.
+It is most often associated with an abnormality in the structure of blood vessels - an arterial aneurysm or arteriovenous malformation.

-The walls of these formations are thin and brittle, therefore, with an increase in pressure due to a stressful situation, physical or intense mental load vessel breaks.
-Hereditary defects in the blood coagulation system also lead to hemorrhages, the formation of hematomas inside the skull.
+The walls of these formations are thin and brittle, so when pressure increases due to a stressful situation, physical or intense mental load the vessel ruptures.
+Hereditary defects of the blood coagulation system also lead to hemorrhages, the formation of hematomas inside the skull.

 Aortic aneurysm is a common cause of stroke in young people

 Approximately 45% of strokes are ischemic.
-Blockage occurs when a blood clot breaks off from the venous system of the extremities in the presence of such congenital defects as an atrial septal aneurysm.
-One of the causes of early strokes may be associated with type 1 diabetes mellitus, which is suffered from birth.
+Blockage occurs when a blood clot breaks away from the venous system of the extremities in the presence of congenital defects such as aneurysm of the interatrial septum.
+One of the causes of early strokes may be associated with type 1 diabetes, which is suffered from birth.

 Lifestyle as a risk factor

-The risk of ischemia and cerebral hemorrhage increases in the following contingent of individuals:
+The risk of ischemia and cerebral hemorrhage increases in the following population:

 • smokers;